jadecristal/io-drtti-eve-posture/doc/config/DeploymentConfiguration.md

 ---

-TODO:Put all of these commands in JEE CLI batch scripts
+* TODO: Put all of these commands in JEE CLI batch scripts

 ### SSL Certificates

 * Get SSL certificates from _letsencrypt.org_
 * [Build a pkcs12 keystore](ConfigLetsEncrypt.md) for the JEE server to use

-### JBossEAP / Wildfly Configuration
+### JBossEAP / Wildfly / Java VM Configuration

 * Download and [install](ConfigWildflyCentOS7.md) the JEE server you plan to use
 * [Configure the web container](ConfigUndertowSSL.md) to use SSL with your keystore
+* (optionally) [Harden the Java VM SSL configuration](ConfigJavaSSLSecurity.md) (HTTP/2 with SSL _needs_ this)
 * [Set up the MySQL driver and JNDI datasource](ConfigDatasourceMySQL.md) for Hibernate/JPA
-* Make sure to [enable and configure ActiveMQ Artemis](ConfigActiveMQArtemisJMS.md) for JMS
+* (maybe) [enable and configure ActiveMQ Artemis](ConfigActiveMQArtemisJMS.md) for JMS/remote connections

 ---

-TODO:Put all of these commands in SQL scripts
+* TODO: Put all of these commands in SQL scripts

 ### Database Configuration

-* TODO:Add database create and user addition instructions
+* TODO: Add database create and user addition instructions